Wingspread: Frank Lloyd Wright’s Largest Prairie-Style House was Home to the Johnsons

 An Architecture Gem for the Johnson Foundation

-Over more than 50 years, Wingspread has hosted hundreds of conferences and been the birthplace of organizations including the National Endowment for the Arts, the International Criminal Court and National Public Radio.
+Over more than 50 years, Wingspread has hosted hundreds of conferences and been the birthplace of organisations including the National Endowment for the Arts, the International Criminal Court and National Public Radio.

 In 1989, Wingspread was designated a National Historic Landmark.